 Testing services are available to students through the Testing Center administered by the Office of Counseling and Career Services.
-The Testing Center administers many helpful tests, including the College Level Examination Program tests (CLEP), the American College Testing Program (ACT) (Resident Site), Miller Analogies Test (MAT), Basic Academic Subjects Examinations (BASE), and other tests as appropriate.
-The Center also coordinates placement exams for enrollment in university math and English courses.
+The Testing Center administers many helpful tests, including the College Level Examination Program tests (CLEP), the Measure of Academic Proficiency and Progress (MAPP), the Miller Analogies Test (MAT), and others tests as appropriate.
+The Center also gives the COMPASS placement exams for enrollment in university math and English courses.
+For more information visit www.troy.edu and select the Dothan Campus and Testing Services.